Taming the Long Tail: Denoising Collaborative Information for Robust Semantic ID Generation: Conclusion

-\textbf{Shared Experts}: The shared experts are designed to quantize the aligned behavior-content information into shared latent embeddings, which are then used to generate shared SIDs.
-For a given item, its pretrained textual, visual, and behavioral embeddings are first projected into a unified high-dimensional space with small two-layer deep neural networks, denotes $D_t,D_v,D_b$ respectively.
+The shared experts are designed to quantize the aligned behavior-content representation into shared latent embeddings, which are used to generate modality-shared SIDs.
+For a given item, its pre-trained textual, visual, and behavioral embeddings are first projected into a high-dimensional space via shallow two-layer neural networks, denoted $D_t,D_v,D_b$ respectively.
 The hidden representations are denoted as $\mathbf{h_t},\mathbf{h_v},\mathbf{h_b}$.

-To learn the aligned behavior-content information, these projected hidden representations are optimized by the adaptive behavior-content alignment mechanism, detailed in Section~\ref{sec:setion_3_3}.
-For the \(i\)-th shared expert \(E_{s,i}\), the hidden representations \(\mathbf{h}\) are encoded into a shared latent embedding \(\mathbf{z}_{s,i}\) and quantized into a discrete semantic ID, with an associated shared codebook \(C_{s,i} = \{ z_{q_k} \}_{k=1}^K\), where \(i \in \{1, \dots, N_s\}\), \(N_s\) denotes the number of shared experts, and \(K\) indicates the codebook size.
-The most similar codeword is searched by maximazing the cosine distance between $\mathbf{z}_{s,i}$ and all codewords in $C_{s,i}$, as formated in Eq.\ref{eq:cosine}.
+To learn the aligned behavior-content information, these projected hidden representations are optimized by the adaptive behavior-content alignment mechanism, detailed in Section~\ref{sec:section_3_3}.
+For the $i$-th shared expert $E_{s,i}$, the hidden representations $\mathbf{h}$ are encoded into a shared latent embedding $\mathbf{z}_{s,i}$, as formatted in Eq.\ref{eq:share_encode}.
+The shared latent embedding $\mathbf{z}_{s,i}$ is used to search for the most similar codeword from the shared codebook $C_{s,i} = \{ \mathbf{z_{q_{s,j}}} \}_{k=1}^K$, where $K$ indicates the codebook size, and $i \in \{1, \dots, N_s\}$, $N_s$ denotes the number of shared experts.
+The most similar codeword index $c_{s,i}$ is searched by maximizing the cosine distance between $\mathbf{z}_{s,i}$ and all codewords in $C_{s,i}$, as formatted in Eq.\ref{eq:cosine}.